giocerb/RTM-simulation/README.md

+# An exploration of Risk Terrain Modeling for the city of Paris

 **Project Overview**

 This repository documents a Risk Terrain Modeling (RTM) simulation applied to the city of Paris.
 This project is submitted as part of the evaluation for the Data and Algorithms for Public Policy course at Sciences Po.